clarinsi/suk-split/README.md

 The code is contained in get_suk_splits.py.
 SUK_conllu contains the entire SUK corpus, while SUK_train, SUK_dev and SUK_test contain the split files and the sentence ids for each subcorpus. ssj-ud_ids contains the sentence ids for SSJ-UD.
 Statistics.txt contains the sizes and percentages for each subcorpus and split.

+The same procedure was used to create splits for the [Janes-Tag 3.0](http://hdl.handle.net/11356/1732) training corpus.
+The original corpus, splits, split statistics and a slightly more polished (but still messy) python script are contained in the Janes-Tag.3.0 directory.

 The python [conllu](https://pypi.org/project/conllu/) package is required to run the script.